 Most habitats on the site are planted trees and shrubs, with no substantial area of EECs or other native vegetation occurring.
-Nevertheless, the subject site provides habitat for several threatened species, including the Arncliffe population of Green and Golden Bell Frog, which is a population that is currently increasing in numbers based on recent monitoring surveys.
+Nevertheless, the subject site provides habitat for several threatened species, including the Arncliffe population of Green and Golden Bell Frog (refer to Section 3.3.3.1ii for current status of the Arncliffe population).